bathanh0309/iot_parksense/README.md

-# PBL3 Smart-Parking

 ## Introduction
-- Our products provide a solid and comprehensive foundation of expertise in the field of electronics and programming.
-- We are proud to fully meet the requirements for "smart garage"
-- The product includes two main parts:
 - "Hardware with ESP32, Oled screen, DC motor using Relay, AC motor using Triac, sensors".
 - "Software with MQTT communicating with Broker helps to bring information to the web quickly and effectively".
 - Each part is designed in detail, taking on separate functions, contributing to creating a complete and effective product.